GG-Muniz/FlavorLab/backend/tests/API_IMPLEMENTATION_SUMMARY.md

-# FlavorLab Backend API Implementation Summary
+# HealthLab Backend API Implementation Summary

 ## 🎉 Implementation Complete!

-We have successfully implemented the complete FlavorLab backend MVP with all core API endpoints, authentication, search functionality, and data validation schemas.
+We have successfully implemented the complete HealthLab backend MVP with all core API endpoints, authentication, search functionality, and data validation schemas.

 ## 📋 What Was Implemented